Jim-BITracks/Hands-on-Azure-Data-Studio/content/landscape/CH-01/readme.md

 # Chapter 1 - Open Source, Cross-Platform, Multi-Database
 I have had many strange looks after mentioning “Open Source” and “Microsoft” within the same sentence.
 Even people not overly tech savvy may elicit a similar response, which speaks volumes to Microsoft's history and reputation.
 This can also be reflected in many of their non-negotiable, and generally incomprehensible licensing agreements.
 And yet, if you are looking for a common theme in the pages to follow, “Open Source” is exactly what you will find in this Microsoft product.
 [Full text available at leanpub.com](https://leanpub.com/hands-on-ads)

-> No code samples or notebooks included in this chapter
+> No code samples or notebooks are included in this chapter

 ## Outline